ckelner/datadog-sonarqube/README.md

 # Sonarqube

-This is a quick hack for a Motorola meeting, but I wanted to capture my efforts.
+This is a quick POC - use with caution.

 ## Prerequisites